anza-xyz/agave/docs/src/proposals/off-chain-message-signing.md

 #### Header version

 The header version is represented as an 8-bit unsigned integer.
-Only the version 0 header format is specified in this document
+Only the version 1 and earlier of the header format are specified in this document.

 This field **SHOULD NOT** be displayed to users